Illinoia

 Illinoia (Amphorinophora) crystleae (Smith & Knowlton)

-I have a lot of affection for this species, and have pursued it avidly in the field for 20 years.
+I have a lot of affection for this species, and have pursued it avidly in the field for over 25 years.
 It lives on one of our native honeysuckles, Lonicera involucrata (a host whose berries were described as inedible and possibly poisonous, “but they are so disgusting that there is little chance of anyone eating enough to worry.”
 Plants of the Rocky Mountain Region).
 My gut feeling (forgive the pun) is that this species belongs to a Caprifoliaceae-associated lineage that includes Macrosiphum stanleyi, Macrosiphum raysmithi, Macrosiphum diervillae, Macrosiphum schimmelum, and a few others.
 This is another research topic I invite others to pursue.
 It’s a very interesting biogeographical puzzle.
-I so far have this species from the ocean to rather high mountains; states/provinces include: British Columbia, Washington, Oregon, Idaho, and Colorado.
+I so far have this species from the ocean to rather high mountains; states/provinces include: British Columbia, Washington, Oregon, Idaho, Utah, and Colorado.

 Illinoia (Amphorinophora) crystleae from the eastern slope of the Cascade Mountains in Washington.